 Applicants are welcome to coordinate efforts and submit a joint application that combines resources for mutually beneficial community projects.
 For example, any combination of neighborhood and homeowners’ associations and crime free multi-housing communities can partner together on improvements that benefit all members of the community, such as a traffic calming or park project.

 Eligible & Ineligible Projects

 To be eligible for funding, a project must be a capital improvement project that benefits the entire neighborhood rather than just a few residents.
-Capital funds may only cover project completion costs and CANNOT BE FOR MAINTENANCE OR OPERATION costs these projects may impose.
+Capital funds may only cover project completion costs and CANNOT BE FOR OPERATION costs these projects may impose.
 Projects that would fix a self-imposed code violation are also ineligible.
-Projects must be a one-time expenditure and be completed by the end of the fiscal year, June 30, 2014.
+Projects must be a one-time expenditure and be completed by the end of the fiscal year, June 30, 2015.

 Previous grant projects include, but are not limited to: energy conservation, security lighting, traffic calming, landscape and beautification, park improvements, signage and art projects.
-A complete list of previously funded projects is available at http://www.tempe.gov/neighborhoods/grantallocations.htm or by contacting the Neighborhood Services Division at (480) 350-8234 or email@example.com.
+A complete list of previously funded projects is available at www.tempe.gov/neighborhoodgrants or by contacting the Neighborhood Services Division at (480) 350-8234 or email@example.com.

 The City’s Neighborhood Service Team (NST) allocates grant funds referencing the following guidelines:

 2. Benefits a significant number of residents and the City at large